-Asbestos is a material that can be found in buildings and can be harmful to human health.
 The District’s Asbestos Abatement Program ensures that asbestos removal contractors protect their own health and safety, and the health and safety of building occupants and the general public.

 The backyard wildlife habitat education program educate residents about how to create habitat for wildlife in their space - be it a large yard, row home or balcony.

 It is illegal to sell, use, or permit the use of coal tar pavement products in the District of Columbia.